stream-pi/client/README.md

 - Java >= 11
 - Maven >= 3.6.3

-Note: If compiling the Android binary (apk) then Graalvm 21.x JDK should be used.
+Note: If compiling the Android binary (apk) then GraalVM 21.1.0 (Java 11) should be used as JDK, or the path to it should be set as value of environment variable `GRAALVM_HOME`.

 ## Quick Start